-Our Christian faith is not racial, or ethnic, or tribal, or cultural, or political, or national, or familial based.
+Our Christian faith is not racial, or ethnic, or tribal, or cultural, or political, or national, or denominational or familial based.
 People ask from time to time how can God judge a Hindu or a Buddhist by personal faith in Jesus and the cross of Calvary?

 First of all, anyone these days can read the gospel for himself or herself.
 It's in almost every language ever spoken by anybody.
 It's mass produced and available at the dollar store.
-For a dollar almost every person who is asking queations can get answers, just by reading the book.
+For a dollar almost every person who is asking questions can get answers, just by reading the book.
 In this information we don't necessarily need a church to tell us how to read the bible, we need the Holy Ghost that comes by way of actual faith.
 We humans can read the whole New Testament in a week.
 It's a lot shorter than your average paper back, and worth way more than a dimestore novel.

 One of my best days as a pastor was when a 15 year old gal told me she was reading the whole bible cover to cover.
 She was taking personal responsibility for what she put fed her spirit on, what knowledge she put into her own mind.

 Everyone will hear, and every individual gets a chance.
 The Hindu, the Buddhist, the Taowist, the Yogi, the atheist, the skeptic, the New England Brahmin, the local political posers, the cultists, all of them and all of us get our chance to repent and faith on Jesus.
 The saving grace of Jesus comes our way, at least once, and oftentimes dozens of times, and then we are all faced with a choice.
 That's our bible faith, and that's an answer to everyone who says our Jesus and our gospel is unfair.
-Don't argue with us, argue with your own conscience, argue with the Spirit and Word of God.

 Our faith is full of hard questions like this.
 If you want an easy God, make one up for yourself.
-Knock yourself out.
+Knock yourself out!
 Its been done before, and is still being done.
 And if you are you not happy with the one you make up, there are lots of easy-pleasy-sort-of-into-Jesus-churches who have also made up a gospel which you might also like.